nikmakepeace/cthughanix/PROJECT_MAIN_LOOP_EXPLAINED.md

 Those calls invoke the currently selected `CoreOptionEntry::operator()()`, not a hard-coded function.
-The visual pipeline is now one step more explicit for the internal image stages: `FlameStageModule`, `TranslateStageModule`, and `WaveStageModule` select the current entry object and call its `execute(frameBuffer, context)` method.
+The visual pipeline is now one step more explicit for the internal image stages: `ImageStageModule`, `FlameStageModule`, `TranslateStageModule`, and `WaveStageModule` select or render the current entry object through stage-specific APIs.

 `sound-processing` is adjacent but now implemented by `AudioProcessingOption` in `src/AudioProcessor.cc`.